Ongoing Training FAQ

 I work with an Exempt Agency and I need the current training packet or forms.

-Here is the Exempt On-going Training packet.
+Here is the Exempt On-going Training packet and the Exempt In-Service Training packet.

 I would link to offer distance learning training.
 Where do I obtain the packet?